Piggery Theatre: Wide variety of activities and customers

 Although the activities presented to the public are generally held in English, several performances are held in French.

 Annually, the theater season usually begins around mid-June and continues until the end of August.
 In the past, the Theater generally presented two or three large plays in its summer program.

 During her 40th founding anniversary in 2005, Nancy Nourse of The Record newspaper wrote: "Over the years, The Piggery also offered a variety of other activities which helped to make it a vibrant center of summer entertainment".

 The growing public interest in the Piggery has been derived from the provision of a variety of entertainment options.
 For example, in 2011 the program featured 16 theatrical performances, in addition, the addition of musical performances included folk, country, bluegrass, jazz, classical, musical and a variety of tribute shows.
 In addition to theatrical activities, this site occasionally offers varied performances of song, music and magic.
 It also offers group meal service at events.
 In addition, the restaurant was renovated in (1997) and designated "The Posh Pig" since 1997.

 The theater has enabled many artists in the region to assert their talents and flourish in the performing arts.
 Several artists and stage staff have experience in other performance centers or were performing arts students, notably at Bishop's University (Lennoxville) or Dawson College (Montreal).
 Several stage managers who are new to their careers have started their apprenticeship as a stage director at the Piggery.

 Throughout history, the Piggery Theater has presented a variety of Canadian, American and British plays, as well as musical, magician and comedian performances.
 Several plays presented at the Piggery Theater were part of tours of guest theater companies, having performed in theaters in particular: Bishop's University's Centennial Theater (Sherbrooke), Théâtre du Lac Brôme, Centaur Theatre (Montreal), La Poudrière (Montreal), Dome Theatre (Dawson College, Montreal), Saidye Bronfman Center Theater (Montreal), National Arts Center's Atelier (Ottawa) or at various festivals.

 In 2002, the Piggery organized a first language arts camp, offering a chance for children aged 8 to 12 to learn English or French through the arts.
-The following year, the Piggery organized des boot camps for would-be funny guys in a special two-day workshop (Aug.
+The following year, the Piggery organized boot camps for would-be funny guys in a special two-day workshop (Aug.
 24 and 25) as part of The Piggly Giggly Comedy Fest (Aug.
 24–30).

 The theater offers "Piggery Theater Summer Drama Camps" of typically four days.
 Usually, a student show is presented to the public at the end of the camp.

 Mary Robinson's country dinners have long been a theater draw.

 The "Gala fundraising kicks off" takes place annually in mid-June to begin the theatrical season.

 The "after-theater cabaret" was added to the service offering in 1980.